khouloud96/nextjs-blog-website/README.md

 - npm install gray-matter

 This package allows us to read a markdown file and split it into metadata and the actual markdown content.

+## Rendering code Snippets From Markdown

+- npm install react-syntax-highlighter

+This package allows us to render code snippets from Markdown file.
+It makes highlighting code very simple.